diegosalasmartinez/antisocial/README.md

 # Antisocial

 This project simulates a social media app.
 It's inspired on Twitter and has a lot of functionalities.
 This repo only contains the front-end side for this system.
-See also [Health Care API](https://github.com/diegosalasmartinez/antisocial-api) to get access to the back-end project.
+See also [Antisocial API](https://github.com/diegosalasmartinez/antisocial-api) to get access to the back-end project.

 This project uses [Communication icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/communication).